joonarafael/flaggame/README.md

 - [Software Testing Document](./documentation/software_testing.md)

-## VERSIONS
+## VERSIONS & TECHNICAL DETAILS

 **Software has not been tested in a MacOS or Windows environment**.
 Flag Quiz Game has been built with **Python 3.10**.
 Software might not run on other versions.
-You can find the installation manual [here](./documentation/user_manual.md "User Manual")
+You can find the installation manual [here](./documentation/user_manual.md "User Manual").

+The software launching and testing etc. are automated with _bash_ scripts.
+For non-Linux OS users, more technical know-how is required to get the game going.

 ## SOFTWARE TESTING WITH PYTEST